 Keep Cass County Beautiful (KCCB) will partner with local organizations to plan volunteer events and environmental education programs structured to beautify parks, reduce waste and increase recycling, remove litter and debris, plant trees and build gardens, that will inspire generations of environmental stewards.

-In 2014, KCCB provided supplies for 11 clean-ups in the county that engaged the help of 73 adults and 97 youth who devoted 427 hours to collect 129 large bags of trash.
+In 2017, KCCB provided supplies for 12 clean-ups in the county that engaged the help of many adults and youth who collected approximately 3,000 pounds of litter.
 "Thank you" volunteers!
-Keep Cass County Beautiful will provide trash bags and loan banners, safety vests, gloves and some pick-up tools (while supplies last) to Cass County communities and organizations who wish to participate in the 2015 Great American Cleanup.
+Keep Cass County Beautiful will provide trash bags and loan banners, safety vests, gloves and some pick-up tools (while supplies last) to Cass County communities and organizations who wish to participate in the Great American Cleanup.
 Activities can include litter clean-ups, special recycling events, planting red flowers for a "Grow Big Red" garden, increased recycling collections, tree plantings, clothing collections, and more.

-National sponsors of the 2015 Great American Cleanup include Altria, BNSF Railway, Dow, The Glad Products Company, Lowe’s and Niagara Bottling.
-Local KCCB corporate sponsors include Ash Grove Cement Company, James McKnight, D.D.S, John’s Appliance, Leibman Financial Services, Oxbow Animal Health, Soil Dynamics, the Village of Cedar Creek and NDEQ.
+National sponsors of the Great American Cleanup include Altria, BNSF Railway, Dow, The Glad Products Company, Lowe’s and Niagara Bottling.
+Local KCCB corporate sponsors include Ash Grove Cement Company, John’s Appliance, Leibman Financial Services, Oxbow Animal Health, Soil Dynamics, the Village of Cedar Creek and NDEQ.

 Keep Cass County Beautiful thanks our sponsors for providing trash bags, banners, posters, bottled water and other resources to make the Great American Cleanup so successful!